Quantitative Darboux theorems in contact geometry: Size of standard neighborhoods in dimension 3

 \section{Size of standard neighborhoods in dimension 3}

-In this section we show how to use a geometric methods similar to the one in Section \ref{sec:darboux} to provide a stronger estimate on the Darboux radius in dimension 3.
+In this section we show how to use a geometric method similar to the one in Section~\ref{sec:darboux} to provide a stronger estimate on the Darboux radius in dimension 3.
 We also show how to use this idea to construct standard neighborhoods of closed geodesics with an estimated size.

-In Subsection~\ref{SS:geom_to_topo} we state two propositions that essentially say as long as one can control the twisting of the Reeb vector field with respect to the disks $\D(r)$ and then prove our main results in dimension 3 using previously derived geometric estimates of Section \ref{sec:darboux}.
-We begin by discussing characteristic foliations and their use in the proof these propositions.
+In Subsection~\ref{SS:geom_to_topo} we state two propositions that essentially say if $N=\zeta\times D^2$ is a neighborhood of a Reeb orbit and one can control the twisting of the contact structure or its Reeb vector field then the contact structure on $N$ can be embedded in the standard contact $\R^3$.
+We then prove our main results in dimension 3 using previously derived geometric estimates of Section~\ref{sec:darboux}.
+In the following sections we then prove facts about characteristic foliations that were needed in the proofs of our main result.